theatre-js/theatre-docs/docs/in-depth/README.md

 ## Projects

-A Theatre `Project` is like a save file that holds all the animations and tweaks made in `@theatre/studio`.
+A Theatre project is like a save file that holds all the animations and tweaks that you design in `@theatre/studio`.
 It is ultimately consumed by `@theatre/core` to run those animations and tweaks.

-* All your work in Theatre is organized into `Project`s.
+* All your work in Theatre is organized into projects.
-* A Theatre `Project` is similar to a project in After Effects, Figma, and other tools – it is a way to organize related work.
+* A Theatre project is similar to a project in After Effects, Figma, and other tools – it is a way to organize related work.
-* You can create multiple `Project`s in a single web page, but often one `Project` is sufficient for a whole website.
+* You can create multiple projects in a single web page, but often one project is sufficient for a whole website.

 ### `core.getProject()`